-To fulfill our mission to end poverty and advance human rights in the developing world, AJWS makes grants to 450 social change organizations focused in 19 countries in Africa, Asia, Latin America and the Caribbean.
+To fulfill our mission to end poverty and advance human rights in the developing world, AJWS makes grants to nearly 500 social change organizations focused in 19 countries in Africa, Asia, Latin America and the Caribbean.
 In making grants and supporting our grantees, AJWS employs three inter-related strategies:

 For example, our grantees mobilize local people at the community level to press for changes in municipal by-laws, provide legal aid to individuals and document human rights abuses.
 They also educate local and religious leaders to understand and respect human rights.
 At the national level, our grantees advocate for changes in government policy and constitutional law, litigate precedent-setting court cases, and negotiate peaceful resolutions to violent conflicts.
 By working to change minds, laws and policies, our grantees are building societies that will honor the human rights of people for generations to come.